vkoestline/consumer_track_test/README.md

 - AWS CLI installed and configured
 - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

+# Installing Prerequisites

 You can install all the prerequisite tools by either:

 - running the prerequisites.sh file after cloning your repository (assumes nothing is previously installed)
 - downloading the necessary tools separately

-Example:
+### Install Via Script

-To run the prerequisites.sh script, type the following on a clean EC2 instance:
+To run the prerequisites.sh script on a clean EC2 instance, first clone this repository, then run:

+> `git clone https://github.com/vkoestline/consumer_track_test.git consumer_track_test`

 > `source prerequisites.sh`

-To install the components separately, follow these instructions:
+### Install Each Component Separately

+These commands will help you install each of the prerequisites as needed.

 > `wget https://releases.hashicorp.com/terraform/0.11.7/terraform_0.11.7_linux_amd64.zip`